Grimmscorpp/mka-connect/README.md

 ### 3. Separate contacts based on types

 * D2: `=IF(B2 = "whatsapp", C2, "")`.
-  * Fill down to D17.
+  * Fill down to the last row.
 * E2: `=IF(B2 = "sms", C2, "")`.
-  * Fill down to E17.
+  * Fill down to the last row.
 * F2: `=IF(B2 = "call", C2, "")`.
-  * Fill down to F17.
+  * Fill down to the last row.
 * G2: `=IF(B2 = "email", C2, "")`.
-  * Fill down to G17.
+  * Fill down to the last row.

 |    | D             | E             | F             | G                      |
 | -: | ------------- | ------------- | ------------- | ---------------------- |